(This was part of another post – have separated it to share elsewhere.)

 Either way, there are many references claiming that the outdoor environment provides essential components of good health.
 (The RSPB Every Child Outdoors report is a good read.)

 So I ordered a copy of The Lost Words and had a look — it’s an unusual book for children, a mishmash of poetry and illustration, and it’s big.
 My first thought was, this isn’t for kids, it’s a coffee table book (for people who load their coffee tables with fancy hardbacks).
 But then my children started picking it up and flicking through, and they pronounced it “sort of cool”, which wasn’t so much a judgement as an expression of curiosity.
 They didn’t know what to make of it, either, but they didn’t pass it by.
 We all started at it, and figured, the ravens were the best.
-(Although the barn owl and fox picture is equally gorgeous.)
+(Although the barn owl is gorgeous.)

 So, is it a children’s book?
 The authors say it’s for children aged 3 to 100.